 Too much humidity can be just as bad for air quality in your house as low humidity.
 Use a dehumidifier if this happens.
 Too much moisture in the air can cause mold, mildew, or other harmful organisms that can harm your respiratory system.
 A whole-house dehumidifier in your HVAC system will handle the problem for you if it ever arises.

 Although this may be hard to do in the winter or fall, natural ventilation is another great method for improving air quality in your house.
 Open up windows, doors, and use ceiling fans, or even install a window air conditioner, which will allow you to increase the amount of outdoor air ventilation.
 This method is a lot easier to do in the summer, but it is still a possibility at any time of the year.

 When it comes down to it, the best way to improve your air quality in your house is to have the proper system in your HVAC’s air filtration.
 These air filters trap tiny particles that otherwise would float freely around your house.
 Make sure that you frequently switch the filters out and these can become clogged.
 With a clogged filter, the HVAC system will be less effective and possibly allow for the dirty debris that is caught to be circulated throughout the house.
 Staying on top of this will help keep your house’s air quality as clean as possible.

 Are You Having Problems With Air Quality?

 Are you having issues with maintaining your air quality and suffering from allergies and other respiratory problems?
-Then call Stack Heating, Cooling, and Electric in Cleveland, Ohio!
+Then call Stack Heating, Cooling, Plumbing & Electric in Cleveland, Ohio!
 We’re Cleveland’s indoor air quality experts and can help with filtration and ventilation.
 Call us at (440) 937-9134.